Author: A.N. Nash

 Pikal System: The Best Mechanical Efficiency in Close Combat

-It is not an aesthetic, it is beyond a fashion.
+It is not an aesthetic.
+It is beyond a fashion.
 It is a cold application of biomechanics.
-Derived from the Visayan term “to prick,” this knife fighting technique uses a Reverse Grip / edge In (RGEI) orientation.
-While the market is currently saturated with derivatives, the foundation of the modern Reverse Grip Edge In (RGEI) movement relies on the rigorous application of physics that I have advocated since founding Bladetricks in 2010.
+Derived from the Visayan term meaning “to rip,” this knife fighting technique uses a Reverse Grip Edge In (RGEI) orientation.
+While the market is currently saturated with derivatives, the foundation of the modern RGEI movement relies on a rigorous application of physics that I have advocated since founding Bladetricks in 2010.

 The Physics of the Inward Rip

-The primary advantage of a pikal tool is its alignment with the human body’s natural tendency to contract under extreme stress.
+The primary advantage of a pikal knife or tool is its alignment with the human body’s natural tendency to contract under extreme stress.
 Standard sabre grips rely on the extension of the tricep, which is prone to failure in a clinch.
-Conversely, this kind of grip engages the latissimus dorsi and the biceps.
-By pulling the blade toward the body, the operator generates a kinetic force that is difficult to intercept.
+Conversely, this grip engages the latissimus dorsi and the biceps — the largest pulling muscles in the upper body.
+By drawing the blade toward the body, the operator generates a kinetic force that is difficult to intercept.

-In many scenarios, this creates a “lose-lose” situation for the opponent—to stop the movement, they must place themselves directly in the path of the edge.
-This “hooking” motion turns every Reverse Grip strike into a deep incision by utilizing the torque of the core.
+In many scenarios, this creates a “lose-lose” situation for the opponent — to stop the movement, they must place themselves directly in the path of the edge.
+This hooking motion turns every RGEI strike into a deep incision by utilizing the torque of the core.

-Bladetricks Mini Zikit double edge reverse grip knife and trainer
+Small double edge pikal reverse grip knife and trainer

 Epick Bladetricks Pikal Blade